This event may be recorded for possible video production and distribution.

 25. Onboard live wells must be no less than 50 gallons and employ an electric freshwater circulating pump and includes proper aeration.
 OXYGEN USE IS ENCOURAGED.

-26. There may not be any extra fish in live-well.
-If there are more than 3 fish in live-well at weigh-in it will result in disqualification.
+26. If there are more than 3 fish in live-well at weigh-in it will result in disqualification.

-27. It is mandatory that ALL fish handled at weigh-in MUST BE handled with a gripper and/or gloves.
+27. It is mandatory that ALL fish handled at weigh-in are encouraged to be handled with a gripper and/or gloves.
 Weigh slings are encouraged.
 Larger fish are encouraged to be handled by 2 anglers.

 28. Dropping of fish at weigh-in is discouraged.